Qihoo360/safe-rules/c-cpp-rules.md

 b\
 c = 123;

-/\                        // Non-compiant, odd usage
+/\                        // Non-compliant, odd usage
 /\ comment

 void bar() {
-    // comment  \         // Non-compiant, The next line is also commented out do_something();
+    // comment  \         // Non-compliant, The next line is also commented out do_something();
 }
 ```